jsuar/discussed-elsewhere/README.md

 ## To do
  * [ ] Add other sites of interest (recommendations welcomed)
+ * [ ] Identify keywords / concepts on the site and link to Wikipedia

 ## Completed
  * [x] Checks Hacker News and Reddit for current tab URL